-Visit to The Mary Rose Museum Provisional
+Visit to The Mary Rose Museum

 Club visit to The Mary Rose Museum, Portsmouth - Monday 20th April 2026

-We are organising a Club visit to this famous Museum inside Portsmouth Historic Dockyard.
+We have organised a Club visit to this famous Museum inside Portsmouth Historic Dockyard.
 The tour will include a guide to show us around, explain what we are seeing and answer our questions.
 The cost including the guide is £37 per person and to get the group booking discount we need to have 12 people minimum so please book if you wish to join in this amazing experience!

 From the depths of the Solent to Portsmouth Dockyard, the Mary Rose has had a long and compelling journey.
 Built in 1510 and launched in 1511, she served Henry VIII for an impressive 34 years.
 In 1545, she sank dramatically while fighting a French invasion fleet, disappearing into the depths of history until 1971, when the legendary wreck was rediscovered by a team of divers led by the late Alexander McKee.
 This discovery sparked an extraordinary underwater archaeology project, with hundreds of divers working relentlessly to recover the Mary Rose and bring her back to the surface.
 The ship finally emerged from the waters of the Solent on October 11th 1982.